Yood Tet of Kislev - יט כסלו starts Evening of December 14 2011.

 Rabbi Shlomo David Kahana of Warsaw and Yerushalayim, the Avi Ha’agunos (the Father of the Agunahs) (1953)

 Rabbi Zushe Waltner (1918-2002).
-Born in Hungary, he traveled through Cracow and Switzerland until he eventually was admitted to England in 1937.
+Born in Hungary, he traveled through Poland and Switzerland until he eventually was admitted to England in 1937.
 There, Rabbi Waltner developed a very close relationship with Rabbi Eliahu Dessler.
-After the war, Rabbi Waltner and Rabbi Aryeh Grosnass traveled to Europe to help the shattered remnants of European Jewry, and founded the yeshiva in Sunderland to accommodate some of them.
+After World War II, Rabbi Waltner and Rabbi Aryeh Grosnass traveled to Europe to help the shattered remnants of European Jewry, and founded the yeshiva in Sunderland, UK, to accommodate some of them.
 Traveling to Tangiers to recruit talmidim for Sunderland, he met Rabbi Shmuel Toledano who soon built a yeshiva building and then invited Rabbi Waltner to come and found a yeshiva.
 At the advice of Rabbi Dessler who consulted with the Chazon Ish on the matter, Rabbi Waltner accepted the challenge.
 There he set up a yeshiva called Eitz Chaim.
 There are thousands of bnei Torah and religious balabatim today who freely acknowledge that he is responsible for their spiritual life.
 He also established Otzar Hatorah institutions in Morocco.
-Among his talmidim from Tangier are Rabbi Shimon Pinto of Strasbourg and Rabbi Shlomo Farrache in Bnai Brak.
-Rosh Yeshiva in Sunderland and Tangier
+Among his talmidim from Tangiers are Rabbi Shimon Pinto of Strasbourg and Rabbi Shlomo Farrache in Bnai Brak.
+Rosh Yeshiva in Sunderland and Tangiers

-Tonight is the Sixth Candle of Chanuka.
-It is actually the Light of Hod and the Vessel of Gevurah
+Tonight is the Sixth Candle of Chanukah.
+It is actually the Light of Hod and the Vessel of Gevurah.and Rosh Chodesh Tevet.
+Day 1.

 Rabbi David Halberstam of Sokolov (1939) ben Rabbi Moshe of Shiniva, the son of the Divrei Yechezkel of Shiniva.
 He is buried in Queens, NY at Union Field Cemetery.